vicky-k-19/ADMM-DAD/README.md

 First, run the `measure_clean.py`script as

 ```
-python measure_clean.py --dataset timit --input-folder data/timit_200_800_8000_NORMALIZE
+python measure_clean.py --dataset timit --input-folder data/timit_s_800_8000_NORMALIZE
 ```
-where NORMALIZE is the sqrt_m factor (see "How to run MNIST/CIFAR10 section of README).
+where NORMALIZE is the sqrt_m factor (see "How to run MNIST/CIFAR10" section of README) and s the number of measurements (200 or 320, for 25% or 40% CS ratio, respectively).

 For 40% CS ratio (respectively for 25%), run